yotinnot/abs-documentation/docs/stores/modules/tools.md

 ![tools](/assets/tools/tools.png)

-This module is one of the most advanced modules in the system because it was developed later than other modules.

 The tool module deals with the usage, control and calibration of the tools.
 Each tool, depending on relevant manuals, requires different calibration interval but at any case not greater than once a year.
 NDT related tools may demand more frequent calibration interval.
 More in depth requirements can be found under `Store Training`.

 All measuring tools and tools that have some kind of scale, measurement need to be controlled under this module.